oatlog/oatlog/doc/report/main.typ

 == E-graphs and equality saturation

-E-graphs @oldegraph are data structures for term rewriting that allow multiple representations of a value, committing to one only after all rewrites have been searched.
+E-graphs @oldegraph are data structures for rewriting that allow multiple representations of a value, committing to one only after all rewrites have been searched.
 The representations are stored simultaneously and since there is no backtracking there is no duplicated post-branch work.